vermeil11/sequra_test/dbt-cloud-70403103958178-sequra-test-main/README.md

 Here are the test results for the analytics engineer position at SeQura.

 --------------------------------------------------------------------------------------------
-I created a Snowflake trial account to store the data for part 1.
+I created a Snowflake trial account to store and test the data for part 1.
 You can check the data using the following reader account:

 https://ayjjdhk-sequra_test.snowflakecomputing.com